These are just some of the key findings the January 2024 InfoChoice Rent Crisis Survey revealed.

 Other policies respondents believed would help alleviate the rental crisis were “more financial incentives to build new homes”, “reducing immigration”, and “limiting short-stay rentals” such as Airbnb.

-A few also cited encouraging empty-nesters to downsize and cutting density restrictions in the suburbs as possible solutions.
+A few also cited encouraging empty-nesters to downsize and cutting density restrictions in the suburbs as a possible fix.

 In addition to policy solutions, a clear majority (88.1%) of renters believe the government should have stronger control over rent rises, especially considering that the government was cited as the most responsible for and therefore should directly address this problem.